Professional curiosity

 Asking them if they can talk in another room or outside might help them to talk more openly.
 It may be that you might need to talk another time.

-Agreeing a code word
+Agree a code word.

 Agreeing a code word between you and the person you are talking to so you can quickly establish on further meetings whether that person can talk safely and openly.

-It should be recognised that children or families that cannot talk openly means there may be coercion and controlling behaviour within that family
+It should be recognised that children or families that cannot talk openly means there may be coercion and controlling behaviour within that family.

 Try not to: Make assumptions